james-stevens/universal-web-forwarding/README.md

 6. If a hostname resolves to the IP of a UWR node, but the node can't find an exact match `URI` or `TXT` record for that hostname, it will then look for a record at the hostname `_any.<domain>`.
 This is so users can have a default matching URL when using the wild card hostname. (not yet implemented)

+7. Any remaining TTL of the DNS record is sent to the browser as `Cache-Control: max-age=<TTL>`, telling the browser the maximum time it can hold that redirect in cache.

 ## Running your own UWR Node